tradel/vault-load-testing/README.md

 ## What the test does

-The test simulates three different patterns of access:
+The test simulates several different patterns of access:

  1. Reading, writing, and listing secrets with the KV engine.
  2. Generating certificates from the PKI engine.
  3. Encrypting data via the Transit engine.
+ 4. Generating dynamic secrets from the MySQL, MongoDB, and TOTP engines.
+ 5. Authenticating via username/password and AppRole.

 The tests are weighted so that 60% of the users are interacting with the KV engine, 20% with the PKI engine, and 20% with the Transit engine.
 These weights